Generators of split extensions of Abelian groups by cyclic groups: Nielsen equivalence classes and -systems of

 \begin{corollary} Property $\Ni_n(C)$ holds if and only if $n > \rk_R(M)$. \end{corollary} \begin{proof} If $\Ni_n(C)$ holds, the inequality $\rk_R(M) \le n - 1$ is satisfied by definition.
 Let us assume now that $\Ni_n(C)$ doesn't hold.
-Reasonning by contradiction, we assume furthermore that $n > \rk_R(M)$.
+Reasoning by contradiction, we assume furthermore that $n > \rk_R(M)$.
 Since property $\Ni_n(a)$ cannot hold it follows from Theorem \ref{ThReductionToARow} that $n = \rk(G)$, $C$ is finite and $M_C$ is isomorphic to $\Z^{\rk(G) -1}$.
-The latter three conditions implie $\Ni_n(C)$ by Proposition \ref{PropReductionToRowFree}, a contradiction. \end{proof}
+The latter three conditions imply $\Ni_n(C)$ by Proposition \ref{PropReductionToRowFree}, a contradiction. \end{proof}

 \begin{corollary} Property $\Ni_n(c)$ holds for some generator $c$ of $C$ if and only if it holds for all generators $c$ of $C$. \end{corollary} $\square$